 The cost-per-variant numbers above are 2026-realistic for the kind of programs we work on: performance creative for SaaS and DTC subscription, not brand films.
 They will look low if you are coming from a traditional agency model and high if you have been spending nothing on creative because you were a series-A startup with a designer doing it on weekends.

 An AI creative agency produces performance creative variants using generative AI tools (image, video, voice, post-production) operated by creative strategists who direct the work, brief the prompts, review the output, and iterate.
-The job is not “type a prompt, get an ad.”
+“Type a prompt, get an ad” is not the job.
 The job is to translate a brand strategy, a campaign hypothesis, and a creative angle into a sequence of generative outputs that are on-brand, on-message, and tuned for the platform they will run on.
-The AI is the production layer.
+The AI handles production.
 Strategy and craft are still human.

-For a buyer comparing AI creative agencies, the variable that matters most is whether the agency has a real production workflow or just a stack of tools.
-Tools are commodity.
-Workflow is not.
-The agencies that produce 50 variants per month at quality have built systems.
-The ones that promise 50 variants per month and deliver 12 mediocre ones have not.
+For a buyer comparing AI creative agencies, the variable that matters most is whether the agency has a real production workflow or a stack of tools.
+Tools are commodity; workflow is the thing nobody can copy in a weekend.
+The agencies that produce 50 variants per month at quality have built systems for it.
+The ones that promise 50 and deliver 12 mediocre ones are improvising every time.

 How Does the Math Compare Across the Three Models?